Random Harvest (film): Plot

 As Kitty grows up, she sends Charles love letters, and they become engaged.
 However, a hymn that Kitty is considering for their wedding triggers a vague memory in Charles.
 Kitty, realizing he still loves someone else, sadly breaks off the engagement.

 Margaret joins Charles in Liverpool, where he is trying one last time to piece together his lost years.
-They recover his suitcase from a hotel, but he recognizes nothing.
+They recover his old suitcase from a hotel's lost and found, but he recognizes nothing.
 Charles is approached to stand for Parliament.
 After his election, in which Margaret provides invaluable assistance, he feels the need for a wife in his new role.
 He proposes to her, more as a business proposition than a romantic one, and she accepts.
 They become an ideal couple, at least to all outward appearances, with Margaret a perfect society hostess.
 They discuss his lost past, and she tells him of her own lost love, without revealing that it is him.
 He hopes their life together can fill the void they both feel.

 After three years of marriage, she decides to take an extended solo vacation abroad.
 Before her liner sails, she revisits the village where she and Smithy lived.
 Charles is summoned to mediate a strike at the Melbridge Cable Works.
 After the successful negotiation, he walks through the town, and the surroundings and celebrations begin to unlock his memories, leading him to the nearby village and the cottage he and Paula shared.
 Hesitantly, he tries the old key he kept; it unlocks the door.
 Margaret, about to leave for her boat, makes a casual remark to the innkeeper about her predecessor, Mrs. Deventer.
 The innkeeper tells her that a gentleman just that morning had inquired about Mrs. Deventer, and had mentioned that he used to rent a cottage near a church.
 Margaret hurries to the cottage and finds Charles at the front door.
 She tentatively calls out "Smithy?"
 Charles turns and recognises her.
 He rushes to embrace her, calling her Paula.